Docmaps-Project/rfcs/proposals/001_interop.md

 All endpoints that return body contents MUST respond with JSON.
 Where indicated, they MAY respond with JSON-LD.

+This proposes a server specification that conforms to [W3C Linked Data Platform (LDP) recommendations](https://www.w3.org/TR/2015/REC-ldp-20150226/), because Docmaps data are natively considered to be Linked Data.
+Although an implementer of this protocol may not offer full linked data support, such as allowing `content-type: text/turtle`, and may not represent the data as a graph or triplestore in their persistent state solution, they are expected to implement this API at a minimum according to the usages of JSON-LD as described herein, in order to enable consumers of this data to seamlessly treat it as LD.

+Where this recommendation may disagree or be incompatible with the LDP recommendations, implementers are advised to prefer this document, and open an issue on GitHub to discuss bringing this specification into compliance with LDP.

+Any resource path MAY support pagination.
+If pagination is present, it MUST conform to the [LDP Paging recommendation](https://www.w3.org/TR/ldp-paging/).

 ### Identifying the server

 These endpoints are REQUIRED for all standard Docmaps servers.
 They enable consumers to make decisions about the identity